citrix/citrix-daas-rest-go/citrixquickdeploy/docs/ConnectivityModel.md

 HasNetscalerOnPremisesUrl returns a boolean if a field has been set.

+### SetNetscalerOnPremisesUrlNil

+`func (o *ConnectivityModel) SetNetscalerOnPremisesUrlNil(b bool)`

+ SetNetscalerOnPremisesUrlNil sets the value for NetscalerOnPremisesUrl to be an explicit nil

+### UnsetNetscalerOnPremisesUrl
+`func (o *ConnectivityModel) UnsetNetscalerOnPremisesUrl()`

+UnsetNetscalerOnPremisesUrl ensures that no value is present for NetscalerOnPremisesUrl, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)